Geelong Cultural Precinct

-- contribute over $30 million to Gross Regional Product annually and increase local output by more than $65 million annually (direct and indirect impacts)
+- inject over $30 million to Gross Regional Product annually and increase local output by more than $65 million annually (direct and indirect impacts)

-- create an estimated 390 local ongoing jobs after completion and support almost 700 Victorian jobs during the construction phase (direct and indirect jobs).
+- create around 390 local ongoing jobs after completion and support almost 700 Victorian jobs during construction (direct and indirect jobs)

 - enhance the liveability of the G21 region, providing a cultural imperative for business and potential residents to relocate to the region

-- improve access to and participation in the arts.
-GPAC audiences are projected to increase over 80 per cent with an additional 200,000 seats available each year, while a redeveloped Geelong Gallery has the potential to attract up to 200,000 visitors annually
+- improve access to and participation in the arts; a redeveloped Geelong Gallery has the potential to attract up to 200,000 visitors annually

 What has been committed

 The State Government has committed: